-The aim of the study is to examine how autistic adults use social networking sites to maintain existing social relationships or create new ones.
+The aim of this research is to explore how autistic adults use social media, how they feel about the way the platforms work, and how that impacts their interactions.
 Understanding how autistic individuals use language, images, as well as different technological tools to communicate in social media is important for the design of environments that are inclusive of autistic user abilities and preferences.
-The study will help inform initiatives that use digital networking technologies to improve the quality of life of autistic adults.

 For more information on autism, we recommend the following websites: